fpS-AUDIO/Coding_Notes/React/useEffect.md

 ## Dependencies

 The dependency array allows you to control when the effect runs.
 The effect will only run if one of the dependencies has changed.
+The useEffect hook is about synchronization and about the component life cycle.

+**NOTE**: every state variable and prop used inside the effect MUST be included in the dependency array.
+Also specify at least an empty array to run it once, never leave empty hole as the second argument, overwise it will run on every rerender, because effect will be synchronized with everything.

 ### No Dependencies